Differences between French and French Canadian

-Before we can focus on the differences between Metropolitan French and French in Canada, it is important to note that in their written form these two varieties do not differ that much.
-Although there are some differences in vocabulary and semantics, people in Quebec use Standard Parisian grammar.
-Therefore, it can be quite hard to tell whether a formal text was written by a person from France or a Quebecker.
+So, how is French Canadian different from French?
+Before we can focus on the differences, it is important to note that in their written form, these two varieties do not differ that much.
+Although there are some differences in vocabulary and semantics, people in Quebec use standard Parisian grammar.
+Therefore, it can be quite hard to tell whether a formal text was written by a person from France or a Québécois.

-The main difference between the two varieties of French are in the spoken form.
-There are major differences in the pronunciation, including the qualities of vowels and consonants.
-Quebec French has a richer vocalic inventory due to broader nasalisation.
+The main difference between the two varieties of French is in the spoken form.
+There are major differences in pronunciation, including the qualities of vowels and consonants.
+Quebec French has a richer vocalic inventory due to broader nasalization.
 Furthermore, the high vowels i, u and ou are pronounced laxing within a closed syllable.
 This results in the fact that words that are homophone in Metropolitan French, sound different in Québécois, like pâte and patte.

-Apart from the pronunciation, influences from English during the time of the British rule and industrialisation and influences from Native American languages can be seen.
-Furthermore, words that underwent a development during the time when the ties to the French motherland were cut in Metropolitan French, did not undergo the same changes in the French in Canada.
+Apart from the pronunciation, influences from English during the time of British rule and industrialization and influences from Native American languages can be seen.
+Furthermore, words that underwent development during the time when the ties to the French motherland were cut in Metropolitan French, did not undergo the same changes in the French in Canada.

-There are many examples on how the two varieties differ in their vocabulary and meaning.
+There are many examples of how the two varieties differ in their vocabulary and meaning.
 Here are just a few examples to give you an impression of the differences.

 There are also words that exist in the same form in both varieties of French but carry a different meaning.
 For example, dépanneur refers to a corner shop or a small grocery store in Québécois, whereas, this is a person who comes to your house to repair things, like a mechanic or electrician, in Metropolitan French.